SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

 1. The same threshold will also be applied to the histogram chart.

 :::note
-The same threshold translating functionality supports [opening the Alerts Response Page in the Metrics Explorer](/docs/alerts/monitors/alert-response/#translating-thresholds) and [opening a monitor in the Metrics Explorer](/docs/alerts/monitors/settings/#view-in-metrics-explorer).
+The same threshold translating functionality supports [opening the alert response page in the Metrics Explorer](/docs/alerts/monitors/alert-response/#translating-thresholds) and [opening a monitor in the Metrics Explorer](/docs/alerts/monitors/settings/#view-in-metrics-explorer).
 :::

 ## Step 1.
 Set trigger conditions